techuxwriter/UX-TW-IsD/z_1_concepts.md

 Essentially, there are two main versions of GitHub the UNIX/Command Line version and the online interface version.
 Though a GitHub can be thought of as a repository for hosting content, Git itself is a command-line tool that power users (such as engineering) use.
 While I have explored using the CLI and [PyCharm](https://www.jetbrains.com/pycharm), etc., personally, I prefer the interface, which is more user-friendly.
 See [Git Wiki](https://en.wikipedia.org/wiki/Git) for more details.

-* **Note:** There are many resources for advance Git CLI usage, and lots of UNIX/Linux commands for Git.
+* **Note:** There are many resources for advanced Git CLI usage, and lots of UNIX/Linux commands for Git.
 I'm not going to cover those but would encourage you to learn these.

 ## Git